How much energy does your cooktop use?

 Fixed delivery costs

-If you only use gas at home for cooking, it would be wise to switch to electricity completely.
+If you only use gas at home for cooking, it's wise to switch to electricity completely.
 You won't pay for both gas and electricity as a result, only for electricity.
-The fixed costs that consist of the fixed amount that you pay for gas or electricity will decrease.
+The fixed supply costs that consist of the fixed amount that you pay for gas or electricity will decrease.
 Note: this depends on what cooktop type you have and which energy supplier you have a contract with.

 More sustainable and greener electricity

 Curious about the energy consumption, because you want to live more sustainably?
 The CO2 emission of an induction cooktop and gas cooktop are about the same at the moment.
 That's because many households don't use renewable energy yet.
-But the demand for renewable energy is growing.
+But the demand for green energy is growing.
 In addition, more and more people want to generate energy themselves.
 They place solar panels on their roofs, for example.
-Do you use renewable energy or have solar panels?
+Do you have green energy or have solar panels?
 In that case, the CO2 emission of an induction cooktop is lower.

 Conclusion